tyler-cromwell/Mantle/README.md

   - `[g]make clean` - Deletes all object files and the kernel image/iso file(s).
 - `link.ld` - Simple linker script that determines the physical address the kernel is loaded at during boot.
 - `grub.cfg` - Basic GRUB config file, tells GRUB to use Multiboot to load the kernel.
-- 'configure.py' - Python 3 script that updates the following files:
+- `configure.py` - Python 3 script that updates the following files:
   - `config.make`, `grub.cfg`, and `version.h`.
-- 'ritchie.conf' - Project configuration file, contains various options.
+- `ritchie.conf` - Project configuration file, contains various options.
   - `Name`: The project name.
   - `Version`: The version string (i.e. `v0.0`).
   - `Codename`: The codename (i.e. `Make Moves Son`).
   - `Arch`: The architecture to build for (i.e. `x86`).
   - `Image`: The kernel binary image (i.e. `ritchie_debug`).
   - `Device`: The block device to burn the iso file to (i.e. `/dev/sdc`).
-- 'config.make' - File containing Makefile variables.
+- `config.make` - File containing Makefile variables.
   - `ARCH`: The architecture to build for (i.e. `x86`).
   - `IMAGE`: The kernel binary image (i.e. `ritchie_debug`).
   - `DEVICE`: The block device to burn the iso file to (i.e. `/dev/sdc`).